 Quality of Life assessments were performed in 2013 and 2017 to track resident satisfaction.
 Although the results are what we would expect – we already know how great it is here – they’re worth bragging about.

 Statistics Canada shows crime rates in Brooks have seen a decline by 63% since 2006, and within the last five years rates are down 21% according to Maclean’s Magazine.
 Brooks was also number 30 on the chart for Canada’s Best Places for Families 2018: Top 100 Cities by MoneySense and 81 on the chart for Canada’s Best Places to Live 2018.

 Personal well-being and personal safety are some of the most important aspects of building a viable community and we has been working hard with the RCMP to tackle this issue.
 The City and County jointly fund a Safe Communities Coordinator to work with residents and police in crime reduction, prevention and proactive programming.
 And it’s working!
-From 2012-2016, Domestic Violence was down 30%, Sexual Assaults were down 43%, Criminal Harassment was down 60% and personal crime was down 38%.
+From 2012 to 2016, Domestic Violence was down 30%, Sexual Assaults were down 43%, Criminal Harassment was down 60% and personal crime was down 38%.

 Monthly local RCMP reports are included in Council Agendas.

 Read about our labour force, education, taxes, housing, recreation, health care, etc. at the Brooks Region website or pick up a Brooks Region profile from City Hall.